Getting extra help with paying your rent and/or council tax

-Anyone who is currently receiving housing benefit and there is a shortfall between the amount of benefit paid and the amount of rent charged, can apply.
+Anyone who is currently receiving housing benefit, Housing Costs within Universal Credit or Local Council Tax Support and there is a shortfall between the amount of benefit or support paid and the amount of rent and / or council tax charged, can apply.

 When can Discretionary housing payments not be paid?

-We cannot pay a Discretionary housing payment to cover any shortfall where this is due to:
+We cannot pay a Discretionary payment to cover any shortfall where this is due to:

-- your payment of housing has been suspended
+- the payment of benefit or support has been suspended

 - any sanctions imposed by the Department for Work and Pensions

-- the amount of housing benefit you are entitled to being used to recover an overpayment of benefit.
+- the amount of housing benefit you are entitled to is being in full or part to recover an overpayment of benefit.